Cole Hocker’s Training Blueprint: What High School Coaches Need to Know

 This produces athletes who are aerobically developed and neuromuscularly restricted.
 They can run a long time at a moderate pace.
 They cannot change gears when a race demands it.

 The Knudson-Hocker model says speed development should precede or accompany aerobic development, not follow it.
 For a high school cross country runner, this means strides, accelerations, and short fast efforts belong in summer training, not just in pre-meet shakeouts.
-The athlete who has run 10 seconds of genuine top-end speed twice a week all summer runs cross country differently than the athlete who did 70 miles of slow base and then started tempo work in September.
+The athlete who has run ten seconds of genuine top-end speed twice a week all summer runs cross country differently than the athlete who did 70 miles of slow base and started tempo work in September.

-I coach USATF Level 2 and I will tell you that the hardest thing to convince coaches of is that their best athlete does not need more mileage.
+The hardest thing to convince coaches of is that their best athlete does not need more mileage.
 They need more appropriate mileage and smarter speed.
 The protective instinct is to build volume.
 The disciplined coaching decision is to protect speed while building base.

 How to Apply This to Your Program

-1. Protect your fastest athletes from excessive mileage in freshman and sophomore year.
+Protect your fastest athletes from excessive mileage in freshman and sophomore year.

-2. Add strides and accelerations to your summer base plan, starting in week one.
+Add strides and accelerations to your summer base plan, starting in week one.

 Summer base does not mean no fast running.
 It means no hard structured workouts.
 Strides are not hard workouts.
 Six times 100 meters at controlled effort after an easy run takes twelve minutes and maintains the neuromuscular patterns that make fast running possible.
 A summer of strides produces an athlete who arrives at preseason capable of expressing speed.
-A summer of slow miles produces an athlete who needs three weeks of training to rediscover it.

 The Bottom Line

-Cole Hocker is the best 1500m runner in Olympic history.
-He was developed on 35 miles per week in high school, under a coach who planned for 2024 rather than the next state meet.
-The training system that produced an Olympic record was built on speed development first, volume second, and health as the non-negotiable variable.
+The training system that produced an Olympic record was built on speed development first, volume second, and health as the non-negotiable variable that makes both of those possible.